-Well there’s only a few vaccinations that are absolutely required to enter certain countries.
-Yellow Fever vaccination is the one that stands out as a lot of countries either a) won’t let you enter or b) Australia won’t let you re-enter unless you have a valid certificate of Yellow Fever vaccination.
+There are only a few vaccinations that are absolutely required to enter certain countries.
+Yellow Fever vaccination stands out, as many countries won’t let you enter or Australia won’t let you re-enter unless you have a valid Yellow Fever vaccination certificate.

-The good news is, most of the world now agrees that if you’ve had a single Yellow Fever vaccination – it counts for life.
+The good news is that most of the world now agrees that a single Yellow Fever vaccination counts for life.

-You’ll need to see a doctor at that clinic who will do a travel medicine consult to assess you if you’re eligible for the vaccine (some people can’t have it) and to discuss the risks (the rate of risk is low, but can be significant), before giving you the vaccine.
-This then needs to be recorded in the “Yellow Book” which is officially known as the International Certificate of Vaccination or Prophylaxis provided by the World Health Organisation.
+In Australia, Yellow Fever vaccinations can only be given by accredited practices certified by the Public Health Unit of each state or territory.
+You’ll need to see a doctor at that clinic, who will conduct a travel medicine consultation to assess your eligibility for the vaccine and discuss risks before administering it.
+This vaccine must be recorded in the “Yellow Book” (officially known as the International Certificate of Vaccination or Prophylaxis) provided by the World Health Organisation.

-For the vaccine to be considered effective, it needs to be given 10 full days before entering the area of Yellow Fever risk.
-You’ll also need to wait 30 minutes after your vaccination to ensure there are no side effects such as allergic reactions.
+For the vaccine to be considered effective, it must be given 10 full days before entering an area with a Yellow Fever risk.
+You’ll also need to wait 30 minutes after vaccination to ensure there are no side effects, such as allergic reactions.